 - Note that the afternoon shift starts a little later than some other areas you may have worked in.
-Please be prompt - being late means you inconvenience others, and you may miss something important!
+Please be prompt being late means you inconvenience others, and you may miss something important!
 Tea and meal breaks will be allocated to fit in with workload.
 It is important that you go at your allocated time otherwise others will be late in having their breaks. - Please wear your student I.D.
 Identification at all times while working in Ward 4. - Clean uniform must be worn and long hair tied back, cardigans must not be worn when working on the floor for infection control. - There is a staff shower available in the staff toilet area.
 Please remember to always close or lock any staff areas as theft is not uncommon. - Please do not bring any valuable or excess money to the ward.
 You can put your bag away into the allocated locker for student, on placement.
 (Please handover the key before you finish at each shift). - It is important that your preceptor or the Nurse that you are working with is aware of your objectives.
-If you are not achieving your objective please see the Clinical Nurse Manager, Nurse Educator or you preceptor (before your last week in the ward.) - Please ensure all documentation you need to complete for Polytech/University is accomplished before the last days in the ward.
+If you are not achieving your objective please see the Clinical Nurse Manager, Nurse Educator or your preceptor (before your last week in the ward.) - Please ensure all documentation you need to complete for your tertiary institution is accomplished before the last days in the ward.

-The Acquisition of Wisdom
+The acquisition of Wisdom

 Never a straight forward task!
 If you have questions please ask - you can guarantee someone else would have asked the same thing.
 Don't be afraid to ask if there is something you don't understand.
 You may have to wait an appropriate time but we endeavor to answer any queries you have.
+Patient wellbeing and safety are your main concern, if you feel unable, unconfident, uncertain or uncomfortable about doing something please speak to your preceptor.